carla-simulator/carla/Docs/python_api_tutorial.md

 client.replay_file("recording01.log")
 ```

-The replayer will create and destroy all actors that were recorded, and move all actors and setting the traffic lights as they were working at that moment.
+The replayer replicates the actor and traffic light information of the recording each frame.

 For more details please go to: [Recorder and Playback system](recorder_and_playback.md)